Heads up Foodies… Taste of Auckland is here!

 3. Taste of Auckland has arrived – woohoo!

 2018 is a big year for Taste of Auckland presented by Electrolux as they are celebrating 10 years!
-This iconic food festival has helped launch brands, watch restaurants come and go, and of course, provide the public with an amazing event each year.
+This iconic food festival has helped launch brands.
+Restaurants have come and go.
+Of course, it provides the public with an amazing event each year.

-Taste is also being held in a brand new location – occupying the entire space of Queen’s Wharf on the waterfront!
+Taste is also being held in a brand new location!
+Occupying the entire space of Queen’s Wharf on the waterfront!
 I am in love with the new seaside location, as it is more spacious, and easier to get to.
-You could drive, but why not walk down from work or take public transport if you can?!
+You can drive, but why not walk down from work or take public transport if you can?!

-On Thursday night, I attended my fifth Taste of Auckland, including the VIP Opening, where Taste presented the ‘Best in Taste Awards’, judged by Chand Sahrawat, Lachlan Colwill and Amanda Linnell.
+On Thursday night, I attended my fifth Taste of Auckland.
+Our ticket included the VIP Opening.
+Taste presented the ‘Best in Taste Awards’.
+The awards were judged by Chand Sahrawat, Lachlan Colwill and Amanda Linnell.
 The winning dish was Xoong’s Ruakaka Kingfish Tartare.
 We then enjoyed drinks and canapes, followed by eating our way around the festival.

-From left to right: Lachlan Colwill, Chand Sahrawat, Xoong’s executive chef Cameron Knox, Xoong owner David Dau, Farina owner Sergio Maglione, The Shucker Brothers’ owners Ana Schwarz and Geoff Tippett.
+From left to right: Lachlan Colwill, Chand Sahrawat.
+Xoong’s executive chef is Cameron Knox.
+The owner of Xoong is David Dau.
+Farina’s owner is Sergio Maglione.
+The Shucker Brothers’ owners are Ana Schwarz and Geoff Tippett.

-Your ticket entry to Taste also includes trying new and existing food products from all over New Zealand, enjoying healthy products at the Good Taste Zone, watching your favourite chefs cooking in action (Electrolux Taste Theatre), cooking with some of New Zealand’s top chefs (Electrolux Chefs’ Secrets) and listening to live music while enjoying the sun and sea.
+Your ticket entry to Taste also includes trying new and existing food products from all over New Zealand.
+You can enjoy healthy products at the Good Taste Zone.
+You will watch your favourite chefs cooking in action at the Electrolux Taste Theatre.
+You can cook with some of New Zealand’s top chefs at the Electrolux Chefs’ Secrets.
+Finally, listen to live music while enjoying the sun and sea.

 Check out my highlights below at Taste of Auckland, including my favourite dishes, food stands and photos!
 Enjoy!